puppetlabs/iac/_posts/2020-10-09-status-update.md

 ## DSC

 With the first customers starting to use the [wonderful new DSC modules](https://puppetlabs.github.io/iac/news/roadmap/2020/09/21/dsc-release.html) we encountered some hurdles when directly upgrading from old DSC management options.
 While we're working on a complete fix, we recommend for now to start with removing old DSC modules completely before rolling out the new.
+For any DSC issues, you can always find us [here](https://github.com/puppetlabs/puppetlabs-dsc) ready to help!

 ## CI Improvements

 Work continues on a solution for public on-demand acceptance tests for modules.
 This week saw us finishing up a fully automated deployment solution for all the involved cloud components, some light testing, and tightening up of code.
-If nothing goes horribly wrong, we'll be able to share more details and a sneak-peak of the final results in the within the next two weeks.
+If nothing goes horribly wrong, we'll be able to share more details and a sneak-peak of the final results in the next two weeks.

 If you want to know about the project in person, check out the [Puppet Hacktoberfest Hackathon](https://puppet.com/blog/hacktoberfest-2020/) on 20 October, 2020 (GMT and PST).

 ## Wrap-up

 That's it for this weeks update, have a great weekend everyone!